kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/105-server-review/103-available-mem.md

-# Evaluating Available Memory
+# Monitoring System Memory Usage in Linux

-When running several applications in a Linux environment, constant tracking of system health is crucial for smooth operations.
-Evaluating available memory as part of a server review is a common practice for system administrators.
-This involves using various command-line tools provided by Linux, such as `free`, `vmstat`, and `top`.
-These can assist in monitoring memory usage and performance metrics, ensuring systems are not overloaded, and adequate resources are available for important applications.
+Maintaining optimal system performance is crucial when running multiple applications in a Linux environment.
+Evaluating available memory is a common practice for system administrators to ensure their servers are not overloaded and have adequate resources for critical applications.

-The `free` command, for instance, gives a summary of the overall memory usage including total used and free memory, swap memory and buffer/cache memory.
-Here's an example:
+Linux provides several command-line tools to help monitor memory usage and performance metrics, such as `free`, `vmstat`, and `top`.
+These utilities can provide valuable insights into the overall memory usage, including total used and free memory, swap memory, and buffer/cache memory.

+For example, the `free` command offers a summary of the current memory usage on your system.
+Here's an example output on an Ubuntu Linux system:

 ```bash
 $ free -h